warden-protocol/wardenprotocol/docs/help-center/docs/spaceward/manage-keys.md

 ## View Keychains

-You can access a list of all available Keychains – custodians that generate and store keys and sign transactions:
+Keychains are custodians that generate and store keys and sign transactions.
+Learn more: [Glossary: Keychain](https://docs.wardenprotocol.org/learn/glossary#keychain).

+You can access a list of all available Keychains:

 1. Connect to SpaceWard:
    - 👉 [SpaceWard on Buenavista](https://spaceward.buenavista.wardenprotocol.org/)